Yes No Share to Facebook

 Summary Comment

-Negligence law involves the review of whether a person acted carelessly and should be held liable for harm caused through such carelessness to another person.
-As part of the question of whether conduct was careless, the question arises as to whether the resulting harm was foreseeable.
+Negligence law involves the scrutiny of whether an individual acted without proper care and should be held accountable for the harm caused to another person.
+A component of the scrutiny into whether actions were without proper care involves the inquiry into whether the harm caused could be rationally seen as a possibility.
 If the harm was reasonably unforeseeable, then liability for the harm fails to arise.